spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 Currently, AWS, Azure and GCP are natively supported.

-You can read more about Cloud ingrations [here](../../integrations/cloud-providers/README.md).
+You can read more about Cloud integrations [here](../../integrations/cloud-providers/README.md).

 ## Attach Stack Policies